 My dissertation work examines gender dynamics in the allocation of financial capital between male and female entrepreneurs.
-I also study the influence of gender in contexts such as corporate board composition or film production.
-I am currently developing a new stream of work more broadly focused on wealth inequality, and the impact of organization practices and new forms of work on labor markets.
+I also study the influence of gender and diversity more broadly in contexts such as corporate board composition, employee satisfaction, scientific funding, or film production.

 Before joining academia, I worked as an attorney specialized in investment disputes and sports law, and as a management consultant.
 I obtained my PhD in Management from INSEAD in July 2019.
 I also have an MBA from INSEAD and law degrees from King’s College London (LLB), Université de Paris I (Maitrise), and the College of Europe (LLM).